andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ### 3.2.
 Project Package Structure

-The packages of an object-oriented system are based on clear OO-Design principles.
+The packages of an object-oriented system should based on clear OO-Design principles and in combination with stratigic methods of DDD.
 There are **no layers** in the traditional sense of Clean Architecture or DDD.
 Instead, **packages are hierarchically organized** according to domain concepts.
 Classes are also organized hierarchically according to domain concepts and functionally extended using the **Design-Patterns** like *Adapter*, *Decorator*, *Bridge*, etc..

 ```
 carrental/